Docs Menu

 go mod init go-quickstart

-Use go get to add the Go driver as a dependency.
+Use go get to add the Go driver as a dependency, as shown in the following command:

-After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and sample datasets loaded into your cluster.
+After completing these steps, you have a new MongoDB cluster deployed in Atlas, a new database user, and sample datasets loaded into your cluster.

-You pass instructions to the driver on where and how to connect to your MongoDB cluster in a string called the connection string.
-This string includes information on the hostname or IP address and port of your cluster, authentication mechanism, user credentials when applicable, and other connection options.
+The connection string includes the hostname or IP address and port of your deployment, the authentication mechanism, user credentials when applicable, and connection options.

-To retrieve your connection string for the cluster and user you created in the previous step, log into your Atlas account and navigate to the Database section and click the Connect button for the cluster that you want to connect to as shown below.
+To retrieve your connection string for the cluster you created in the previous section, log in to your Atlas account.
+Navigate to the Database section and click Clusters.
+Click the Connect button for the cluster that you want to connect to as shown below:

 Atlas Connection GUI cluster selection screen